mjkelly/blog.michaelkelly.org/content/posts/mirroring-sourcehut-repos-to-github.md

 ---

 In the spirit of not using the dominant free service for *everything*, I've been using [sourcehut](https://sr.ht/) more instead of GitHub.
-I pay them a small fee each month in exchange for a valuable service, which seems perfectly fair to me.
+I sourcehut a small fee each month in exchange for a valuable service, which seems perfectly fair to me.

+[ntietz.com](https://ntietz.com/) has [a post listing good reasons](https://ntietz.com/blog/moving-off-github/) to consider moving off of GitHub as well.

 (The contents of this blog are now in sourcehut!
 See:
 <https://git.sr.ht/~mkelly/blog.michaelkelly.org>.)